BEVERLEY AND DISTRICT RINGING SOCIETY CONSTITUTION

 4. Honorary Life Members

 The Society may when it is deemed appropriate bestow honorary life membership upon any individual for services rendered.
-Honorary Life Members shall be allowed to hold office and vote at the election of officers.
+Honorary Life Members shall be considered as Active Members, but will not be required to pay any subscription fees and shall be allowed to hold office and vote at the election of officers.

 5. New Members